-- □ The CD-RW (CD-ReWritable) disc is a data memory medium that can be used to write, erase and rewrite a program or other data. - □ The CD-R (CD-Recordable) disc is a data memory medium that can be used to write a program or other data, but once only.
+- The CD-RW (CD-ReWritable) disc is a data memory medium that can be used to write, erase and rewrite a program or other data. - ☐ The CD-R (CD-Recordable) disc is a data memory medium that can be used to write a program or other data, but once only.

-To achieve optimum performance when writing data on a CD-RW disc, follow these recommendations :
+То achieve optimum performance when writing data on a CD-RW disc, follow these recommendations: Before writing to a new CD-RW, you must first format the disc.
+If you do not format the disc, your computer will not recognize it.
+To make a CD-R's data readable on a CD-ROM drive, you need to close the session when you eject it.
+To complete this process, follow the instructions included with your software.
+Only use circular discs.
+Do not use discs with any other shape (star, heart, card, etc.), as this may damag the CD-RW drive.
+Do not strike or shake the computer while writing data to a disc.

-- Before writing to a new CD-RW, you must first format the disc.
-If you do not format the disc, your computer will not recognize it. - □ To make a CD-R's data readable on a CD-ROM drive, you need to close the session when you eject it.
-To complete this process, follow the instructions included with your software. - Only use circular discs.
-Do not use discs with any other shape (star, heart, card, etc.), as this may damage the CD-RW drive. - Do not strike or shake the computer while writing data to a disc. - □ For optimal writing speed, deactivate the screensaver before writing data to a disc. - Memory-resident disc utilities may cause unstable operation or data loss.
+- Memory-resident disc utilities may cause unstable operation or data loss.
 Deactivate these utilities before writing data to a disc. - □ For best results, use CD-Rs that are compatible with 4x speed, as the software pre-installed on your computer is preset to that speed.
-Your VAIO notebook does not support 1x writing speed. - U When using a software application to burn CDs, be sure to exit and close all other applications. - □ Exit anti-virus software before writing data to a disc. - Never touch the surface of the disc.
-Fingerprints and dust on the surface of a disc may cause writing errors. - Do not put your VAIO notebook into a power saving mode while using the pre-installed software. - Always use the AC adapter as the power source for your computer when you write data to a CD-RW or CD-R. It is not possible to burn CDs when the CD-RW/DVD-ROM docking station is not connected to AC power.
+Your VAIO notebook does not support 1x writing speed. - ☐ When using a software application to burn CDs, be sure to exit and close all other applications.